CherylLH/Cucumber/README.md

-Challenge 3 & 4 to follow.
+All 4 challenges complete.

+Note to self - always upload to github after each stage!!!